2026 AACOMAS Secondary Application Guide

 While the application requirements of both services are very similar, there are a few key differences to be aware of.

-Learn more in our guide to AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences.
+These are the AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences.

 AACOMAS Secondary Deadlines and Timeline

 The AACOMAS application will typically open in early May for the following year’s medical school class.
-By mid-June, colleges begin to receive and process applications.
-This means if you plan on starting medical school in the fall of 2026, you need to begin the application process in the spring of 2025.
-Once you submit your primary application, you can expect to receive secondaries within two to four weeks.
+By mid-June, colleges begin receiving and processing applications.
+This means that if you plan to start medical school in the fall of 2028, you need to begin the application process in the spring of 2027.

 Your chances of being accepted to medical school decrease the later you submit your application due to rolling admissions, so it is imperative that you stay on top of all deadlines and prepare to submit your primary and secondary applications long before the actual deadline.